zoyamariam2001/zoyamariam2001.github.io/index.md

 ## *Certifications:*
 1. [Google Cloud Program](https://drive.google.com/file/d/13dai3YoXk-r8aYjlL2sGucm6LICgTZmm/view?usp=sharing) : This program was organized by GDSC and here I learnt about Google Cloud.
 I earned badges for various accomplishments such as deploying to Kubernetes, building & securing networks, & creating & managing cloud resources.
 Here is a link to [my profile on Qwiklabs](https://www.cloudskillsboost.google/public_profiles/e7bdf1ec-8203-44af-b087-fb36aaa8d691) so you can see all of them.
-2. [Programming Essentials in Python](https://drive.google.com/file/d/1sbd7SQdfWAmOgm517dzraxDYsIYbfl8M/view?usp=sharing) : This course trained me in the fundamentals of Python in depth.
+2. [Programming Essentials in Python](https://drive.google.com/file/d/1sbd7SQdfWAmOgm517dzraxDYsIYbfl8M/view?usp=sharing) : This course trained me in the fundamentals of Python.
 I learnt about a lot of things such as classes, file handling & various modules.
 3. [Programming Fundamentals](https://drive.google.com/file/d/1x_Z-4ZmEYwvP6ST0YNSIxlwcI2UunYKl/view?usp=sharing) : This course was on Coursera and here I learnt about the basics of C language and algorithms.
 4. [AI4Students Workshop](https://drive.google.com/file/d/1pqftlsCR_kDZpgsTNE831r-2J9irqXXH/view?usp=sharing) : This course was about Artificial Intelligence & its importance as well as about Microsoft Azure.
 5. [Introduction to Basic Game Development using Scratch](https://drive.google.com/file/d/1meqlKHS1oboxBQ1B9u7cxpTtcy2onsK6/view?usp=sharing)